Sequential Monte Carlo with transformations: SMC samplers with transformations

 To introduce notation, we first consider the standard case in which the dimension is fixed across all iterations of the SMC.
 For simplicity we consider only SMC samplers with MCMC moves, and we consider an SMC sampler that has $T$ iterations.
 Let $\pi_{t}$ be our target distribution of interest at iteration $t$, this being the distribution of the random vector $\theta_{t}$ on space $E$.
 Throughout the paper the values taken by particles in the SMC sampler have a $^{(p)}$ superscript to distinguish them from random vectors; so for example $\theta_{t}^{(p)}$ is the value taken by the $p$th particle.
 We define $\pi_{0}$ to be a distribution from which we can simulate directly, simulate each particle $\theta_{0}^{(p)}\sim\pi_{0}$ and set its normalised weight $w_{0}^{(p)}=1/P$.
 Then for $0\leq t<T$ at the $\left(t+1\right)$th iteration of the SMC sampler, the following steps are performed. \begin{enumerate} \item \textbf{Reweight}: Calculate the updated (unnormalised) weight $\tilde{w}_{t+1}^{(p)}$ of the $p$th particle

 \item \textbf{Resample: }Normalise the weights to obtain normalised weights $w_{t+1}^{(p)}$ and calculate the \emph{effective sample size} (ESS) \citep{Kong1994}.
-If the ESS falls below some threshold, e.g. $\alpha P$ where $0<\alpha<1$, then resample. \item \textbf{Move: }For each particle use an MCMC move with target $\pi_{t+1}$ to move $\theta_{t}^{(p)}$ to $\theta_{t+1}^{(p)}$. \end{enumerate} This algorithm yields an empirical approximation of $\pi_{t}$ and an estimate of its normalising constant
+If the ESS falls below some threshold, e.g. $\alpha P$ where $0<\alpha<1$, then resample. \item \textbf{Move: }For each particle use an MCMC move with target $\pi_{t+1}$ to move $\theta_{t}^{(p)}$ to $\theta_{t+1}^{(p)}$. \end{enumerate} We remark that the move step above does not necessarily imply using a single MCMC iteration; if the chosen MCMC mixes slowly then performing many iterations and using adaptive strategies will result beneficial.
+The previous algorithm yields an empirical approximation of $\pi_{t}$ and an estimate of its normalising constant $Z_t$

 where $\delta_{\theta}$ is a Dirac mass at $\theta$.